 Is S&B timber seasoned?

-Most times yes, we only sell blanks we would be happy to turn, but to answer more fully:
+Most times yes, we only sell blanks we would be happy to turn, but the term ‘seasoned’ is a greatly misunderstood term so to answer more fully:

 We buy in some ‘exotic’ timbers in various states of drying, from kiln dried to part seasoned.